scality/Guidelines/README.md

-This repository also provides a **baseline Prettier configuration** that matches the rules exported by `eslint-config-scality` (4-space indentation, 120-character line length, single quotes, semicolons, trailing commas).
+This repository also provides a **baseline Prettier configuration** that matches the rules exported by `eslint-config-scality` (4-space indentation, 120-character line length, single quotes, semicolons, trailing commas, `quoteProps: consistent-as-needed`), with small overrides for non-JavaScript files.

 The configuration lives in `prettier.config.cjs`.